 - Weight loss

 Though the infection is not often fatal in dogs whose immune systems are healthy and uncompromised, it can be a problem for very young or old dogs.

-Severe vomiting and diarrhea may also lead to dehydration, so it is important that you get to your veterinarian for treatment if your dog shows these symptoms.
+Severe vomiting and diarrhea may also lead to dehydration, so it is important that you get to your vet for treatment if your dog shows these symptoms.

 Causes Of Giardia In Dogs